 It may sound strange, but why I’m using Twitter, when I have no friends using it?
 Reason is, that I realized that most developers of apps which I use are active on Twitter.
-It’s true that I could use Facebook, but I hate that social bullshit, because Facebook is purely meant to put ads at foreground at the cost of statuses from my friends and… from developers!
-And I’m not saying about hiding many shares from FB friends to… to serve ads!
-And that last experiment with Explorer (one of the six tested countries was Slovakia, where I live), that was something terrible.
-Unlike Facebook, I like Twitter, because I see everything I want to see, no hidden statuses covered by ads, no “recommended content” (a.k.a. hidding friends’ posts and showing paid ads) and social network itself is very clean and tidy and not full of bullshits and useless features like Facebook, the biggest database of peoples in the world.
+It’s true that I could use Facebook, where can I find, alongside developers, most of my friends and family, but Facebook is purely meant to put ads at foreground at the cost of statuses from my friends, family and… developers!
+Another issue – I do not see many posts from groups, pages and peoples I follow, and sometimes even if I visit my feeds manually.
+And that last experiment with Explorer (one of the six tested countries was Slovakia, where I live), that was something terrible and also a sign, that Facebook platform could change rapidly while Twitter is relatively same for long time, latest biggest change was raising maximum character limit to 280.
+Unlike Facebook, I like Twitter, because I see everything I want to see, no hidden statuses covered by ads, no “recommended content” (a.k.a. hidding friends’ posts and showing paid ads) and social network itself is very clean and tidy and not full of mess and useless features like some other social networks.

 We’re focusing our efforts on a great Twitter experience that’s consistent across platforms.
 So, starting today the Twitter for Mac app will no longer be available for download, and in 30 days will no longer be supported.

 And recommendation for desktop Mac users?
 Just use web interface.